antirez/flipper-asteroids/README.md

 you can just take out the SD card, insert it in your computer, copy the fine into `apps/Games`, and that's it.

+* If you see the error "API version mismatch" when trying to launch the game, try installing the app from source below.

 ## Installing the app from source

 * Download the Flipper Zero dev kit and build it: